 Cisco CDR Reporting & Analytics | Administration

-Given that ratio, to predict how much space you need per year is simple — calculate how many calls you expect per year and divide that result by 500,000.
-If you do 50,000 calls per month, that’s about 50,000×12=600,000 calls per year and 600,000÷500,000=1.2 GB.
+To predict how much space you need per year — calculate how many calls you expect per year and divide that result by 500,000 to get GB/year.

-To get your current size and consumption, if you are an admin our recommendation is to check Splunk’s Monitoring Console, especially the sections on Indexing: Indexes and Volumes.
+For your current size and consumption, if you are an admin our recommendation is to check Splunk’s Monitoring Console, especially the sections on Indexing: Indexes and Volumes.
 From there you can get usage and size statistics on the cisco_cdr index.

 Our data retention policies are actually just Splunk data retention policies.
-Splunk has a page on how to use their retention policies under the topic Set a retirement and archiving policy in their documentation, and that page applies to our data as well as any other Splunk data.
+Splunk has a page on how to use their retention policies under the topic set a retirement and archiving policy in their documentation, and that page applies to our data as well as any other Splunk data.

 If you left everything at their defaults when you created the cisco_cdr index, Splunk will keep

 Whichever threshold is met first will trigger the deletion of the oldest data to start.
 In many cases leaving the defaults for the index may work out fine, just check disk space consumption from time to time.